cabforum/servercert/docs/BR.md

 A full and complete CRL is a CRL whose scope includes all certificates issued by the CA.

 A partitioned CRL (sometimes referred to as a "sharded CRL") is a CRL with a constrained scope, such as all certificates issued by the CA during a certain period of time ("temporal sharding").
-Aside from the presence of the `IssuingDistributionPoint` extension (OID 2.5.29.28) in partitioned CRLs, both CRL formats are syntactically the same from the perspective of this profile.
+Aside from the presence of the Issuing Distribution Point extension (OID 2.5.29.28) in partitioned CRLs, both CRL formats are syntactically the same from the perspective of this profile.

 Minimally, CAs MUST issue either a "full and complete" CRL or a set of "partitioned" CRLs which cover the complete set of certificates issued by the CA. In other words, if issuing only partitioned CRLs, the combined scope of those CRLs must be equivalent to that of a full and complete CRL.